- Thesis & Research

 - Scholarships & Funding

 Since coming to Oregon State I have been exposed to so many opportunities and wonderful new life experiences that simply confirmed that this was the right place for me.
-I have been able to lead service projects with the Honors College Morning of Service, connect with distinguished alumni through book clubs and lunches with the dean, and form meaningful relationships with faculty members through honors classes.
-Honors College resources such as the Experiential Scholarship have also allowed me to intern in Guatemala in the summer between my second and third years, and opportunities like the student-faculty mixers allowed me to connect with a research professor and begin undergraduate research.
+Through the Honors College I have been able to lead service projects with the Honors College Morning of Service, connect with distinguished alumni through book clubs and lunches with the dean, and form meaningful relationships with faculty members through honors classes.
+I’ve also gotten the chance to study abroad in Guatemala and Nepal through Honors College resources such as the Experiential and the Building Hope program.
+I’ve also gotten the chance to connect with a research professor and am currently completing my thesis investigating the impact of drought on stable water isotopes.